home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 Configuration variable names in the discovery payload may be abbreviated to conserve memory when sending a discovery message from memory constrained devices.

 It is encouraged to add additional information about the origin that supplies MQTT entities via MQTT discovery by adding the `origin` option (can be abbreviated to `o`) to the discovery payload.
 Note that these options also support abbreviations.
 Information of the origin will be logged to the core event log when an item is discovered or updated.
+Adding origin information helps with troubleshooting and provides valuable context about the source of MQTT messages in your Home Assistant setup.

 {% configuration_basic %}
 name:
-  description: The name of the application that is the origin the discovered MQTT item.
+  description: The name of the application that is the origin of the discovered MQTT item.
 This option is required.
 sw_version:
   description: Software version of the application that supplies the discovered MQTT item.
 support_url: